 But there is one thing that all guerrilla forces fear: armored vehicles.
 The advantage in asymmetrical warfare still resides to the force with the biggest guns.

-But the Ewoks had a few tricks up their sleeve here as well.
+Yet the Ewoks had a few tricks up their sleeve here as well.
 The Ewoks already had native traps designed to defend against the enormous troll-like Gorax, which would sometimes attack Ewok villages.
 That’s canon, y’all.
 The Ewoks easily used those Gorax traps – trip lines, rolling logs, etc. – to take out several AT-STs.

 The Battle of Endor: The Ewoks Get Special Forces Support

-Yet, the tide still was beginning to turn back to the Imperials.
+Alas, the tide still was beginning to turn back to the Imperials.
 But as fortune would have it, the Ewoks were being supported by foreign special forces, namely General Solo’s team.
 When Chewbacca hijacked one AT-ST and used it to blast another AT-ST, the victory was pretty much sealed.

 With a few remaining Stormtroopers running scattershot through the forest, General Solo’s team took the opportunity to take the bunker.
 Sure, the Imperial officer is pretty gullible when he opened the blast door, but let’s cut the guy some slack.
 No one can withstand the Solo charm.